jwb4335/jwb4335.github.io/_pages/about.md

 Hello!
 I'm a PhD candidate in Finance at the Fuqua School of Business, Duke University.
 I conduct research in corporate finance.
 I study how shareholders influence executive compensation policy through shareholder voting.
 I'm also interested in corporate investment (including the determination of discount rates, capital budgeting and project horizons) and corporate flexibility.

-I am on the 2023/2024 academic job market.

 I have a BA in Philosophy, Politics, Economics and Sociology (PPES) from Trinity College Dublin, and a Master's from the Barcelona School of Economics.

+In July 2024, I will join the finance group at Rice University Jones School of Business.

 [john.w.barry@duke.edu](<mailto: john.w.barry@duke.edu>)